ThDilos/ThDilos.Fox.Origin/README.md

 Anyways, hope you have fun with this mod ;)

 ---
-## NOTE
+### Before you install:

-This Origin is intended for both **Single** AND **Multi** Player environment.
+This Origin is intended for both **Single** AND **Multi** Player environment.\
-However, due to the **sheer amount of skills** it has, it _WILL_ bring lag to a less-optimal server.
+However, due to the **sheer amount of skills** it has, it _WILL_ bring lag to a less-optimal server.\
-Since V4.0, my main focus has shifted from _adding new stuff_ into _maximising performance_, if there is new stuff to be added, it has to be not causing lag as well.
+Since V4.0, my main focus has shifted from _adding new stuff_ into _maximising performance_, if there is new stuff to be added, it has to be not causing lag as well.\
 Because of this, you won't see the me adding stuff like "**Walk on Powder Snow**".
 I may even have achieved them via Origins and Minecraft Commands, but they are abandoned due to performance cost.

-I will try to use Minecraft Fabric / Forge Coding to achieve the powers that should be added but couldn't because of performance issue when I have time and motivation.
+I will try to use Minecraft Fabric / Forge Coding to achieve the powers that should be added but couldn't because of performance issue when I have time and motivation.\
 Minecraft Java Modding is a new thing to me, which I have tried to learn in the past but failed as I couldn't understand the existing tutorials.

 For now, this Origin is **BEST** to be used in Single Player.
+It usually has **NO** performance problem when in Single Player.\
 If in multiplayer, make sure:
-1. **NOT MANY MODS**
+1. **THERE IS NOT MANY MODS**
 2. Server is mid-high config
-3. Not many people
+3. There is not many people playing
 ---

-This mod / datapack add this single Origin into your world:
+This mod / datapack add this single Origin into your world:\
-***Fox***
+**Fox**

 Here is a quick reference to a skill the Origin has, in case the Origin GUI's badges and infos aren't clear enough
 ## Power Index